joedski/musings/Vue General/Event Bus and Bus Events.md

 ```

 Looks pretty good, probably some bugs to work out, but I think it expresses things pretty well.
 One thing it could probably do with is some extra input validation, namely checking that you actually handed it a function or a valid method name.

+## A Better Implementation by Tagging Callbacks?

+I had another thought: we can simply tag a callback with what VM it originated from before setting it as a listener on the Global Event Bus.
+Then we can simply remove only those listeners for this callback...

+Hm.
+That depends on actually tracking them at the top level, which presumes knowledge of how the events are stored.
+Although we technically know that events are stored on the `_event` instance property, that's an internal prop subject to change.
+We'll need a wrapper somewhere that tracks callbacks in a way we control.
+That means either something at the top level or else something at each component instance, which is back to the above.
+In that case, I'm not sure the global manager is better than the local one.